tgstoecker/RAW-ABS/README.md

 - FastQC on rRNA depleted RawReads
 - Trimming and FastQC on these trimmed Reads
 - alignment/mapping via STAR (including index) - outputs directly to sorted bam
+- duplicate removal via Picard MarkDuplicates
-- featureCounts on alignment files
+- featureCounts on alignment files (with/without multimappers)
-- multiqc
+- multiqc report of all steps
 - all indexes for visualization software